oc-shopaholic/oc-shopaholic-docs/collection-class/collection-class.md

 ### save($sKey)/saved($sKey)
   * $sKey - collection state key to save

-Method saves the state of a collection for it to be obtained later.
+Method saves state of collection for it to be obtained later.
 ```php
 $obList = ElementCollection::make([1, 2, 10, 15]);
 $obList->save('my_key');